LujainWaleed/AuditAI/README.md

 ﻿# AuditAI — AI Auditing Layer for Education

-AuditAI is a Streamlit app that applies the LLM-as-a-Judge technique to detect cultural and algorithmic bias in LLM-generated educational responses..
+AuditAI is a Streamlit app that applies the LLM-as-a-Judge technique to detect cultural and algorithmic bias in LLM-generated educational responses.
 A **Tutor agent** answers a student's question, then an **Auditor agent** scans the response for bias, scores it across four metrics, and suggests a balanced rewrite plus a Socratic follow-up question.

 ---